frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/inventory-planning.rst

 ============================
-Distribution planning screen
+Inventory planning screen
 ============================

 ..
 Important::

    This module is only available in the Enterprise Edition.

-The distribution planning screen is designed for distribution-intensive planning problems.
+The inventory planning screen is designed for inventory-intensive planning problems.
 It provides a one-stop screen from which the user can conveniently perform the following actions: